Guide:

 Thu 1 Aug - 24

 Knowing your horse’s anatomy is key.
-A comprehension of equine physics enables you to properly care for your horse, and it helps you to become a better rider too.
+An understanding of equine physics enables you to properly care for your horse, and it helps you to become a better rider too.
 In this article, MD guides you through the different body parts of the horse and why it’s important to know them.
 Also, we share some tips concerning regular check-ins with your horse.

 Why You Should Care for Horse Anatomy

-Horses have different body types and come in different sizes depending on breed, for example.
+Horses have different body types and come in different sizes depending on, for example, breed.
 Each horse’s exterior traits cause them to be more or less suitable for certain types of work.
-If a horse’s anatomy matches the specific efforts their riders wish them to make, then the outcome of their practice may be more successful.
-Likewise, by knowing your horse’s exterior, you can make informed decisions regarding what type of training your horse needs.
-This also reduces the risk of overcharging, and you secure a healthy, durable horse.
+If a horse’s anatomy matches the specific efforts their rider wishes them to make, then the outcome of their practice may be more successful.
+Likewise, by knowing your horse’s anatomy, you can make informed decisions regarding what type of training your horse needs.
+This also reduces the risk of overexertion, and you secure a healthy, durable horse.

 Daily Check-in

-To be able to appreciate the general condition of your horse, daily visitations are commonly recommended.
+To be able to assess the general condition of your horse, daily visitations are commonly recommended.
 This way, you get to know your horse and how they are doing.
 When you are familiar with your horse’s anatomy, you can detect changes in their body or behavior with more ease, and possible injuries can be spotted earlier on.
-The perks of that?
-It can prevent serious or permanent damage.
+The benefit of this is, of course, that it can prevent serious or permanent damage.

 How to Examine Your Horse